 The Future is for Everyone

-Leader, strategist, crypto web3 creator, entrepreneur, sci-fi author.
+Sci-fi author, crypto builder, freelance marketing guy.
 Liberty and prosperity for all.
 I build, inspire, organize and promote.

 We did it again!
 This time, twelve authors enjoyed a meeting of the keyboards and we’ve got a thrilling 17-story science fiction anthology to show you for it.
 I love it.
 It’s exceeding my expectations.
 Have a look for yourself: